mrgnhnt96/enum_assist/packages/enum_assist/README.md

 # Motivation

-Using enums can be a bit tedious to work with.
-Like serializing them to/from json, using switch statements based off their values, or using `describeEnum` or `split('.')` to get the value's name.
+Dart enums can be a bit tedious to work with.
+Serializing them to/from json, using switch statements based off their values, or using `describeEnum` or `split('.')` to get the value's name are a couple of examples where working with enums could be improved.

-Writing extensions has been a great way to add extra functionality.
+Writing extensions has been a great way to add extra functionality to classes & enums.
 Though, you'll find yourself writing the same extensions over and over again.
 I was getting tired of copying and pasting code and changing a couple of things whenever I created a new enum.
 So I did what any other sane developer would do, I took a couple of weeks to create an automation tool to save me time. 🤪

 __So welcome [enum_assist] into your ~~life~~project!__ The fastest way to writing extension methods and json conversion classes for your enums!

 Check out [the example] or [the index](#index) to see what it can do.